rahul-wankhede-cloud/my-terraform-project/README.md

 CloudWatch alarms are configured to monitor infrastructure metrics and trigger notifications through SNS when defined thresholds are exceeded.

+### High Availability Design

+The application tier is designed for resiliency using:

+* Application Load Balancer
+* Auto Scaling Group
+* Health checks
+* Multiple availability zones

+If an application instance becomes unhealthy, the Auto Scaling Group can replace it automatically.

 ---

 ## Terraform Design